Dr. A. (Alberto) Pérez de Alba Ortíz

 Exploring the ion-responsive mechanical properties of biopolymers

-PhD project 1: Eline Kempkes
+PhD researcher: Eline Kempkes

 Collaborators: G. Giubertoni and S. Woutersen (Molecular Photonics)